dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 Beginning with the Intune 1710 release, you can use the [System Center Operations Manager management pack for Exchange connector and Intune](https://www.microsoft.com/download/details.aspx?id=55990&751be11f-ede8-5a0c-058c-2ee190a24fa6=True&e6b34bbe-475b-1abd-2c51-b5034bcdd6d2=True&fa43d42b-25b5-4a42-fe9b-1634f450f5ee=True).
 The management pack offers different ways to monitor the Exchange connector when you need to troubleshoot issues.

-## Manually force a quick or full sync
+## Manually force a quick sync or full sync

 An Intune Exchange connector automatically synchronizes EAS and Intune device records regularly.
 If the compliance status of a device changes, the automatic sync process regularly updates records so that device access can be blocked or allowed.